ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ;("410")
 ```

-Now that there is some ether on our private development chain we can deploy the contract.
+Now that there is some ether on our private development chain, we can deploy the contract.
 The first step is to compile the Multiply7 contract to byte code that can be sent to the EVM.
-Follow these [these](http://solidity.readthedocs.org/en/latest/installing-solidity.html>) instructions to install solc, the solidity compiler.
+To install solc, the Solidity compiler, follow the [Solidity documentation].

 The next step is to compile the Multiply7 contract to byte code that can be send to the EVM.